 Set in the fridge before serving

 When this vegan baked cheesecake is right out of the oven, the centre of the filling should still be a little jiggly and soft.
-So in this recipe the good old tooth pick check doesn’t quite work.
+So in this recipe, the good old toothpick check doesn’t quite work.
 But don’t worry!
-We are resting the vegan baked cheesecake in the fridge after baking for the activated agar powder and tapioca flour to firm up the cheesecake filling.
-At this stage it will become wonderfully creamy.
+We are resting it in the fridge after baking for the activated agar powder and tapioca flour to firm up the cheesecake filling.
+At this stage, it will become wonderfully creamy.

 Toppings for this vegan baked cheesecake

-I topped this vegan baked cheesecake with some fresh strawberries and berry compote, which make this vegan baked cheesecake extra delicious and colourful!
+I topped the cheesecake with some fresh strawberries and berry compote, which make this recipe extra delicious and colourful!
 To make the berry compote, simmer a handful of frozen berries with a table spoon or two of maple syrup until it’s thickened a little.
 So easy and delicious!

 Other toppings you can use would be vegan caramel sauce, fresh figs, blueberries, etc. Fresh berries and caramel are always good with cheesecake!

 Can I make this vegan baked cheesecake nut-free?

 I haven’t tested this recipe nut-free just yet.
 I made it without cashew nuts and regular flour when I was developing this recipe, however, while it was delicious it was not the result I was looking to get.
 But I’m working on nut-free vegan cheesecake at the moment so stay tuned for this!

 While you wait for the recipe on my blog, you can join The Chestnut Bakery mailing crew to never miss a delicious recipe and get a free ebook The Little Guide to Perfect Porridge!

 Can I use all purpose flour for the base of the crust?